andybalaam/cell/library.md

 ```
 <!-- end_include -->

-This program will print "yes!", because the `if` function returns its second
+This program will print "yes!", because the `if` function runs its second
 argument if its first argument is true.

 Before our normal program starts, Cell creates some functions and inserts them